ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 Permissions are flexible and they can be set on individual parameters or whole trees.
 It supports versioning.
 Changes occuring to parameter can/may spawn events which can start processes in other AWS services.
 ### System and Application Logging on EC2

-Cloudwatch monitors the outside metrics of an instance Cloudwatch logs is for logging
+Cloudwatch monitors the outside metrics of an instance.
+Cloudwatch logs is for logging

-Neither natively capture data inside an instance.
+Neither natively capture data inside an EC2 instance.

-CloudWatch Agent is required for OS visible data.
-It sends this data into CW
+A CloudWatch Agent is required for inside data i.e. OS visible data.
+It sends this data into CW or CloudWatch Logs

 For CW to function, it needs configuration and permissions in addition to having to install the cloud watch agent.